Is Rice Water Good for Plants? 4 Things To Know

 Water From Cooking Rice

-On the other hand, if you haven’t tried cooking a new rice variety yet, you may need to go through some trial-and-error to find the best proportion.
-I recommend putting in more water than necessary and pouring out the excess to avoid checking up on your rice frequently.
+On the other hand, if you haven’t tried cooking a new rice variety yet, you may need to go through some trial and error to find the best ratio, leaving you with some excess.
+This excess water typically contains several nutrients that can be beneficial to plants, as long as it is cooled to room temperature before applying.

 The heat from cooking the rice can break down some substances through a chemical reaction, releasing nutrients that are different from rice water that comes from rinsing or soaking.

-2. Rice Water Contains Plenty of Nutrients
+2. It Contains Plenty of Nutrients

 It can be pretty challenging to determine how much of each kind of nutrient is present in rice water.
-The kind and quantity of nutrients depend largely on the following factors:

 • Rice variety